 *These items are strongly considered for applicants.
 If all the statements above apply to you, we encourage you to submit your application for this program.
 Applicants who have time to commit to one full year of steady and intense progress towards doula certification are encouraged to apply.

 The DONA International Board of Directors is excited to offer this scholarship opportunity to eligible applicants.
 We encourage all who meet the criteria to apply.
 By creating the I.M.P.A.C.T.
-Program’s path of support for Black, Indigenous, and People of Color (BIPOC) who are pursuing a doula career, DONA International is working to further our vision of “a doula for every person who wants one”.
+Program’s path of support for Black, Indigenous, People of Color (BIPOC), Asian, Hispanic/Latine, and first generation immigrant people who are pursuing a doula career, DONA International is working to further the vision of “a doula for every person who wants one”.